 4. Paying someone to build on top of existing software

 Description: All approaches where you pay a third party to build the marketplace on top of existing marketplace software.

 Biggest benefit: No technical skills needed.

 Biggest drawback: Requires a bigger budget and upfront investment.

 The main benefit of this approach is that no technical skills are required.
 If you are able to find a good programmer or agency, they can take care of all the technical work.
 The marketplace can likely be customized to match your needs.
 If you can pay for multiple developers, the platform will be ready to launch a lot sooner than if you would be doing it yourself.
 In any case, it will likely be a lot less expensive than outsourcing the development of the marketplace from scratch.

-Although not as expensive as building something from scratch, this method will still set you back a serious amount of money—probably some tens of thousands of dollars.
-If you are unwilling to pay the developers a retainer fee, you will still need some technical knowledge for maintenance and hosting.
+Although not as expensive as building something from scratch, this method will still require upfront investment.
+The required budget depends on the software and developer or development agency you use.
+In addition, if you are unwilling to pay the developers a retainer fee, you will still need some technical knowledge for maintenance and hosting.